Search Menu

 1600s

-In the earliest dogs – as in this baroque-style self-portrait of the painter Rembrandt and his Poodle – the rear half was shaved and the front half covered in longer hair.
+In the earliest dogs – as seen in a baroque-style self-portrait of the painter Rembrandt and his Poodle – the rear half was shaved and the front half covered in longer hair.

 The Poodle’s distinctive coat made it an important contributor to the development of other breeds, including the Curly Coated Retriever, Irish Water Spaniel, and Portuguese Water Dog.

 As time goes on, the Poodle’s grooming pattern stays basically the same, but the hair gradually gets longer.
-The theory is that for a dog retrieving ducks in cold water, the hair left on the body keep the shoulders and internal organs warm while the shaved areas free the dog up to swim better.
+The theory is that for a dog retrieving ducks in cold water, the hair left on the body keep the shoulders and internal organs warm.
+The shaved areas free the dog up to swim better.
 Gradually the hair left on the joints gets longer as well.

-Big leap forward, with better grooming products and electric hair blowers and dryers.
-The shaved rear legs are still popular, but from the 1940s through the ’60s a version with wide cuffs covering most of the rear legs become increasingly popular.
+The 1940s marked a big leap forward, with better grooming products and electric hair blowers and dryers.
+The shaved rear legs were still popular, but from the 1940s through the 1960s, a version with wide cuffs covering most of the rear legs become increasingly popular.

 https://www.akc.org/wp-admin/admin-ajax.php